EricZinda/Perplexity/docs/devhowto/_OverallDesign.md

 ## Basic solver approach
-Variables are sets that are treated as items yield all alternatives that make you true empty variable means "everything"
+Variables are sets that are treated as items yield all alternatives that make you true (introduce plurals here) empty variable means "everything"

 optimization: combinatorial variables

 ## Quantifiers
-Go through unquantified solutions as they are generated an create groups
+Go through unquantified solutions as they are generated and create groups

 ## Plurals and Determiners
 Plurals are treated as a default determiner